 1. A FREE TOUR

 If you have only a little time to get to know the city, a free tour can be one of the best things to do.
 Most tours in the center of Madrid are very similar.
-Check out this free tour, which lasts about 2 hours and takes you through the most famous spots in the city.

 The local guides do their job well and share stories, legends, and interesting tidbits about the city.
 Overall, these tours are a great way to learn about the city and make some friends along the way.
 Although the tour is free, people always tip the guides.